-This characters will then debate the issues with additional characters introduced if necessary.
+This character will then debate the issues with one or more additional characters.
 Perhaps each new character could represent one of the two opposing positions.
 Most of the case should consist of this debate as dialogue.
 The characters should debate what ought to be done in this particular situation in concrete terms and give reasons why.
 The best cases are about specific situations.
 The characters disagree about what should be done in that local situation and why.
 Generalities are best left for the commentary.

-Conclude the case.
+• Conclude the case.